bbsebb/ashs/deployment/README.md

 - `realm-export.json`: Contains the realm configuration with roles, clients, and users
 - `import-realm.sh`: Script to import the realm into Keycloak

+### Nginx Reverse Proxy

+Nginx is configured as a reverse proxy to provide a unified access point for all services.
+The configuration files are located in the `nginx/` directory:

+- `nginx.conf`: Contains the Nginx configuration with proxy settings for all services
+- `docker-compose.yml`: Contains the Docker Compose configuration for the Nginx service

+The Nginx reverse proxy provides the following benefits:
+- Single entry point for all services
+- Improved security by not exposing services directly
+- Simplified access through consistent URLs
+- Ability to add SSL/TLS termination in one place

 ## Customization

 To customize the configuration: